chef/chef-server/README.md

 ```

 ## License Usage
 Chef Infra Server captures license usage data as per the license agreement.
-This does not require any user approval or intervention for operation and runs in the background.
+This does not require user approval or intervention and runs in the background.

 Chef Infra Server will collect the following information from your environment:
 * Version of Infra Server - The version Chef Server is running on.
-* FQDN of the load balancer Chef Server is installed on - The Chef Server has to be behind a FQDN.
+* FQDN of the load balancer Chef Server is installed: The Chef Server has to be behind an API FQDN.
 This will help us to determine if multiple instances of Chef Server are installed.
 * Customer Name - This is captured by scanning through the user emails in Chef Server and processing the email domain.
-* The count of nodes who have checked in to the Server in last 30 days
+* The count of nodes who have checked in to the Server in the last 30 days
 * Binary file name and location of Chef Server Ctl command - The Chef Server Ctl command file name which is used to manage and maintain Chef Server
-* Configuration file location of Chef Infra Server - The configuration file which holds the running configuration of Chef Server.
+* Configuration file location of Chef Infra Server - The configuration file that holds the running configuration of Chef Server.

 This feature cannot be disabled by any configuration.